 Fun Facts: A relatively new character, Zalé started as nothing more than a sly, pixie-like fox that Krystal was supposed to meet while travelling Arai.
-His name, though also a Greek name meaning “sea-strength,” was based on zāle, the Latvian word for grass, because I thought that was the perfect name for a fox.
+His name, though also a Greek name meaning “sea-strength,” was based on zāle, the Latvian word for grass, because the author thought that was the perfect name for a fox.

 Sius Mavell Evi is the governor of Erothel’s Western province.
 He’s a calculating old man whose cruelty is well-hidden behind his charming smile.
 Still, most in the port city of Talnoq-Vyn know better than to cross him, or they may just find Draqa on their doorstep…

 Fun Facts: Every good antagonist has to start out with a cheesy name, and his was Celsius.
 Like the measurement of temperature.

 Tolas Ruv Aen is a traitor to Sius Mavell Evi and now works for the underground organization known as the Ard’a.
 He goes out of his way to act a bit cheeky, but his humorous attitude can shift in a heartbeat, especially where Draqa is concerned.

 Fun Facts: This man’s entire personality and appearance was created from a series of “what ifs…” (and the author thinking they were being incredibly “funny” and “clever”).
 It is of utmost importance that you imagine this man with a Texan accent.
 The author only commissions TDATM art of him.

 General Content Warning: